 We love the motto of Grand Traverse Regional Land Conservancy: “Love the land.
 Pass it on.”
 Northern Michigan is blessed with dozens of parks, trails, and natural areas that add up to thousands of acres of outdoor spaces to discover and enjoy.
-Below, get to know some of the special places in Grand Traverse, Benzie, and Antrim counties you can explore.

 * All these areas are protected by great conservation districts and organizations.
 Before visiting these sites, please check their websites/Facebook pages to confirm what is open and available.
 As always, observe safe social distancing practices!